dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

   * ( done ) Core Idea of the project working
   * ( done ) New look started for the project with custom draw.js file
   * ( done ) work out a 1-bit noise waveform for R1 of bit_tracks.js

-  * () test out a custom 1-bit noise waveform using R1 of bit_tracks.js
+  * ( done ) test out a custom 1-bit noise waveform using R1 of bit_tracks.js

 ### Core idea of project working

-The first and formost goal here is to just work out what the core idea of the project is of course.
+The first and formost goal here was to just work out what the core idea of the project is with respect to mixing 1bit tracks into a final 16bit track to upload to YouTube.
 So I have started this project off with a very basic test video where I am just working with two 1bit tracks that are used to produce a final 16-bit 44.2kHz mono track that just serves as the first proof of concept of this project.

 <div align="center">